 It goes without saying that shoppers like getting items for free.
 According to behavioral economics researcher Dan Ariely, shoppers generally overvalue the benefits of “free” even when compared to higher-quality items at a discounted price.
 For example, people would choose a free Hershey’s Kiss over a 14 cent Lindt truffle.

 We see this happening in the retail industry all the time.
 When Amazon first introduced free shipping in some parts of Europe, they saw a significant increase in sales for all places except for France.
-The reason why France’s sales were not on par with the other countries was because instead of free, shipping’s cost was mistakenly reduced to 1 franc (about 10 cents at the time).
+The reason why France’s sales were not on par with the other countries was that instead of free, shipping’s cost was mistakenly reduced to 1 franc (about 10 cents at the time).
 To shoppers, no matter how large the discount, it does not stand a chance against “free.”

 Benefits of Buy One, Get One